quicwg/base-drafts/draft-ietf-quic-transport.md

 use, a server can cause the connection to be routed to a server instance with more resources available for new connections.

-If a server receives a client Initial with an invalid Retry token, it knows the client will not accept another Retry token.
+If a server receives a client Initial that can be unprotected but contains an invalid Retry token, it knows the client will not accept another Retry token.
 It can either proceed with the handshake without verifying the token or immediately close ({{immediate-close}}) the connection with an connection error of INVALID_TOKEN to cause the handshake to fail quickly instead of waiting for the client to timeout.

 A flow showing the use of a Retry packet is shown in {{fig-retry}}.